nunukim/daisy/README.md

 # 2  3  6

 # `daisy.FormattedLocalTargetBase` also inherits `luigi.LocalTaget`
-# so that original api is also enabled.
+# so original api can also be used.
 with targ.open("r") as fd:
     s = fd.read()
 ```